olekuz/tyk-docs/tyk-docs/content/getting-started/key-concepts/open-policy-agent.md

 | security.disable_open_policy_api       | boolean    | Disables access to the OPA API, even for users with Admin role                                           | true

-When Opa turned on, the majority of the security rules will be dynamically evaluate based on these rules.
+With Opa turned on, the majority of the security rules will be dynamically evaluated based on these rules.
-Additionally, users can modify OPA (Open Policy Agent) rules, and define their own, through the [OPA API](/docs/tyk-dashboard-api/org/permissions/), or, on-prem users, can access and modify the OPA rules from the file system.
+Additionally, users can modify OPA (Open Policy Agent) rules, and define their own, through the [OPA API](/docs/tyk-dashboard-api/org/permissions/), or, On-premises users can access and modify the OPA rules from the file system.
 Moreover, using these rules you can also modify request content 🚀

 To give you some inspiration here are some ideas of the rules you can implement now:

-Enforce HTTP proxy option for all APIs which target URL does not point to the internal domain Control access for individual fields.
+* Enforce HTTP proxy option for all APIs which target URL does not point to the internal domain
+* Control access for individual fields.
 For example, do not allow change API "active" status (e.g. deploy), unless you have a specific permission set (and make new permission be available to the UI/API).
 Custom permissions can be creating using the [Additional Permissions API](/docs/tyk-dashboard-api/org/permissions/)
-Have a user(or group) which has read access to one APIs and write to another OpenPolicy rule engine put on top of Dashboard API, which means you can control the behavior of all APIs (except public developer portal).
+* Have a user(or group) which has read access to one APIs and write to another OpenPolicy rule engine put on top of Dashboard API, which means you can control the behavior of all APIs (except public developer portal)

 ### Language intro
 OPA is purpose built for reasoning about information represented in structured documents.
-The data that your service and its users publish can be inspected and transformed using OPA’s native query language Rego.
+The data that your service and its users publish can be inspected and transformed using OPA’s native query language - Rego.

 ### What is Rego?
 Rego was inspired by Datalog, which is a well understood, decades old query language.
 Rego extends Datalog to support structured document models such as JSON.